evalscience/recerts/app/changelog/sources/file1.md

 > "Supporting environmental initiatives is now more accessible than ever"

-- New donation flow for supporting ecocerts
+- New donation flow for supporting recerts
 - Transparent impact tracking system
 - Simplified claim verification process